arquivo/arquivo404/README.md

 </body>
 ```

-### Adding other archives to search for the missing page
+### Adding web archives to search for the broken URL

-Sometimes a missing page that isn't available in Arquivo.pt may be available in other archives.
-Arquivo404 allows the use of other archives if they implement the memento protocol.
+Sometimes a missing page that isn't available in Arquivo.pt may have been preserved by other archives such as the [Internet Archive)](https://archive.org/).
+Arquivo404 adding web archives that support the Memento protocol.

 ```html
 <div id="messageDiv"></div>